 “Nancey and I were shipping from the basement of my house.
 We had a couple of orders come in from the UAE, and that’s when I realized that if we set up a storefront on Amazon, we can ship internationally,” said Green.

-Harris said at first, she found the breadth of Amazon tools intimidating but added that Amazon’s extensive free educational resources helped her utilize programs like Buy With Prime and Try Before You Buy to maximum effect.
+Harris said at first, she found the breadth of Amazon tools intimidating but added that Amazon’s extensive free educational resources helped her leverage Amazon data to maximum effect.

 “The kids’ glasses are our fastest-moving product.
 Fulfillment by Amazon makes it easier because they can handle the volume that we, as a small business, can’t,” said Green.